sariaslaso/movies_and_LLMs/README.md

 database consists of 901417 movies and features such as title, summary, genre, spoken languages, cast and rating.

+An exploratory analysis of the database can be found at `predict_ratings/data_processing.ipynb`.

 ## model training and fine tuning